suwacrab/aya/README.md

 ### Saturn
 ---

-NGA files are used for storing 2D animations, with each frame being stored sequentially one frame after the other.
-Each frame is also divided into subframes, for animations that use multiple layers/parts (WIP, animations only have 1 subframe per frame, for now.)
+NGA files are used for storing 2D animations.
+They store the graphics for each frame, along with their frame durations.

+As it's very common for animations to consist of multiple sprites (e.g a character and the sword they carry), each animation frame actually consists of one *or more* subframes.
+Each subframe carries an X and Y coordinate of where it should be drawn, relative to the coordinate (0,0).

-NGA files are created by supplying a .json file (exported from aseprite), along with a source image.
+NGA files can be created by supplying a .json file (exported from aseprite), along with a source image.
+Animations converted via aseprite only have one subframe per frame, as aseprite does not support frames with multiple images.

+In the future, however, support for EDGE2 conversion is planned, as it supports multiple images per frame, allowing full use of subframes.

 ```
 *	header section